 Whether you are struggling with your water heater keeping your water warm or tired of dealing with the sky-high prices on your bill, it's time to find a solution that works best for your home.
 A terrific way to save energy, money, and potentially even space is to invest in a tankless water heater.

 What exactly is a tankless water heater?

 “Tankless,” “instantaneous,” and “demand-type” are all synonymous when referring to this type of water heater.
 Just like a traditional water heater, the product is hot water; what is unique about the tankless water heater is the process to that product.

 A traditional water heater has a large tank that stores a reserve of water that is constantly heated.
 When you turn on a hot water valve, the water is released, the storage tank is refilled, and that new water will sit, heated, until it is used.

 A tankless water heater, though, does not use a tank – hence the name!
-Instead, the entire water supply is stored in one unit.
+Instead, the water is heated on demand.
 When you turn on the hot water valve, a heating mechanism is immediately triggered and the water is warmed for as long as the hot water tap is on.
 Then, the water is sent through a pipe and out of a faucet.

 There are numerous factors to consider when choosing a tankless water heater.
 First, determine if you want the machine to be powered by gas or electricity.
 Then consider the flow, as different types of tankless water heaters offer varying flow rates.
 Also, be sure to secure a warranty that protects the heat exchanger, as this is a tankless water heater’s core component.

 Pros & Cons of a tankless water heater